-Prior to receiving funds, local agencies must annually submit a list of projects proposed to be funded with RMRA funds to the CTC.
+Prior to receiving funds, locals must annually submit a list of projects proposed to be funded with RMRA funds to the CTC.
+October 16, 2017 is the due date for reporting planned expenditures in fiscal year 2018 (which runs from November 1, 2017 through October 31, 2018).
 Although the CTC is not an 'approving' body, project lists will be reviewed to ensure they include statutorily required information to establish eligibility for funding.
+Failure to submit a project list to the CTC and establish annual eligibility will result in forfeiture of monthly apportionments.
+Currently, there is no process to recoup lost apportionments, which would be distributed to eligible agencies.

-File #: 19-149, Version: 1
+File #: 17-552, Version: 1